GandeVishnu/Stores-Analysis-Using-Python/README.md

 <h1> Stores Analysis Using Python </h1>

-<h3> This repository contains a dataset(Stores_data.csv file) of store transactions, The dataset includes various attributes related to customer purchases across different branches and product lines.
+<h3> This repository contains a dataset of store transactions, The dataset includes various attributes related to customer purchases across different branches and product lines.

 </h3>